Sunkissed Shores and Rich History: A Guide to Retiring in Malta

 The system is bifurcated into public and private sectors.
 The public sector provides free medical services to all Maltese citizens and EU residents with an EHIC.
 The Mater Dei Hospital (MDH) is the primary public hospital, serving as a specialty facility and a training institute.

 Private healthcare is also prevalent, with many residents opting for private insurance coverage for a wider range of doctors and services and typically shorter wait times.
-Non-EU citizens residing in Malta are required to secure private healthcare insurance, the cost of which is influenced by factors such as age, health, and deductibles.
+As previously stated, non-EU citizens residing in Malta are required to secure private healthcare insurance.

 Accessibility of Social Services for Retirees